£10,695 - £11,995 Price range

 Most popular: 1.2-litre Start Stop Style petrol

 Plastics are a bit cheap, but like the 500 and Panda, interior space is good.
-There’s plenty of headroom and legroom for four grown-ups and space for their luggage too.
+There’s plenty of headroom and legroom for four grown-ups and space for a fair amount of luggage too.
 Radio aside, much of the seating and button positioning is entirely sensible.

 The old Ka was something of a handling master, with decent ride quality and more fun than any small car since the Mini.
 The new Ka isn’t as impressive, but it’s not bad – the origins of the Fiat 500 are difficult to disguise, but Ford has done a good job to make the car much more responsive and urgent.